aniasobo/portfolio/notes/week-4-notes.md

 - [x] Model a simple domain using CRC cards
 - [x] Infer database structure from domain structure

+- Model interacts with the db; one model per table (usually) - model becomes a collection that manages the data
+- [This resource](https://guides.rubyonrails.org/association_basics.html#the-types-of-associations) has good info on associations between tables

 #### CRC:

 _Class_